-Now firmly into the digital age, it is fair to say that digital had become the cornerstone of the modern marketer’s toolkit and has irreversibly altered the landscape within which we operate.
-And yet print has not completely died out, as many industry experts suspected that it might, following the radio and humble product brochure along the road of decline in popularity and usefulness.
-This week we’re exploring why print has managed to maintain a role in modern marketing and looking into how marketers can use the platform to best effect.
+Now firmly into the digital age, it is fair to say that digital had become the cornerstone of the modern marketer’s toolkit.
+It has irreversibly altered the landscape within which we operate.
+And yet print has not completely died out, as many industry experts suspected that it might.
+Print doesn’t seem to be following radio and product brochures along the road of decline in popularity and usefulness.
+This week we’re exploring why print and magazine advertising have managed to maintain a role in modern marketing.
+We also look into how marketers can use the platform to best effect.

 Print has declined

-In order to understand this phenomenon and the remaining relevance of print, it is important to recognise the fact that there has been a shift away from print in general, with some aspects of the industry suffering significantly and some remaining resilient.
+In order to understand this phenomenon and the remaining relevance of print, it is important to recognise the fact that there has been a shift away from print in general.
+Some aspects of the industry have suffered significantly whiles others remain resilient.

 According to Forbes, ‘print advertising is naturally seeing a sharp decline due to the rise of digital.’
 Publishing Executive likewise argued that the print industry is lacking in innovation and still overly-reliant on outdated marketing methods, and using TIME magazine as an examples argued that ‘a peak at just about any recent issue will tell you that TIME has long passed.
 You can see why analysts estimate the print product is losing millions of dollars annually.
 And the trends are not favourable, with ad pages for U.S. consumer magazines apparently declining by a double-digit percentage last year.’